voluzi/cosmopilot/docs/01-getting-started/02-installation.md

 ---

-If you opted for not installing cert-manager (one of the recommended controllers in [Prerequisites](01-prerequisites) page), you need to disable both webhooks:
+If you opted for not installing cert-manager (one of the recommended controllers in [Prerequisites](01-prerequisites) page), you need to disable webhooks:

 ```bash
 $ helm install \